Whole vs. Term Life Insurance in 2024: Differences Explained (+What You Need)

 Whole life is almost the opposite of term life insurance since permanent policies guarantee protection for the policyholder’s entire lifetime or to the maturity date of the plan from the day the plan is activated.

-- Variable Whole Life: The same as traditional whole life but customers can choose to put the cash value into an investment portfolio account managed by the provider.
-Earnings can then be used to either lower your monthly cost or added to the death benefit payout.
+Variable Whole Life | Same as traditional whole life but customers can invest the cash value in an account managed by the provider. |

 You may also opt for survivorship life insurance.
 This type of whole life plan is used to cover two lives with one policy.
 It’s best for spouses where if one person passes away, the other will receive the death benefits.
 It is an affordable alternative for insuring two people at the same time without buying two separate policies.